Beacon, New York: History

 Beacon incorporated as a city in 1913, combining the villages of Fishkill Landing and Matteawan as well as a small portion of the hamlet of Glenham from the town of Fishkill.

 During the 1960s, urban renewal led to the destruction of some significant historic buildings.
 In 1975, the Dutchess Ski area, which had been a large tourist attraction, was closed.
 Also in the 1970s, a decline in the economy shuttered most of Beacon's factories.
 This resulted in a severe and ongoing economic downturn that lasted from about 1970 to the late 1990s, during which almost 80 percent of the city's commercial business spaces and factories were vacant.
 Starting in the late 1990s, and with the opening of Dia Beacon, one of the world's largest contemporary art museums, in 2003, Beacon began an artistic and commercial rebirth.
 New development continues to enlarge the city.
-Currently, the two largest planned projects are a waterfront hotel and conference center, and "The Rivers and Estuaries Center" on Dennings Point.

-Beginning on February 24, 2010, a massive snowstorm affected the city and surroundings.
-On February 25, Mayor Steve Gold enacted a State Of Emergency, due to total snow accumulations in excess of three feet.
-The city was without electricity and natural gas services for over two days.

-Beacon is home to one of a handful of operating "dummy lights" in the United States, located at the intersection of Main and East Main Streets.
-It is a traffic signal on a pedestal which sits in the middle of an intersection, dating back to the 1920s.
-Two others are located in New York, in Canajoharie and Croton-on-Hudson.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.9 sqmi, of which 4.8 sqmi is land and 0.1 sqmi is water.
-The total area is 2.25% water.
+The total area is 2.25% water, which includes the Beacon Reservoir.

 Located on the eastern shore of the Hudson River, Beacon is noted for its proximity to numerous historic sites and large cities.
 It is located minutes away from Bannerman's Castle and West Point.
 Beacon also sits with the famous Mount Beacon as its backdrop and the Hudson River as its front door.
 The city also is located across the river from its larger sister city, Newburgh.
 Beacon is just 20 minutes south of the Hudson Valley Region capital city, Poughkeepsie.
 Danbury, Connecticut, lies approximately 30 miles to the east, while New York City is 55 miles to the south.